Lucas-lufa/Notes/python.md

 cd doc-example
 sphinx-quickstart

-for me. run in sphinx_activity directory
+for me. run in sphinx_activity directory # This was a mistake.
+Think needs to be in a sub folder, otherwise will look in folders you don't want like venv

+I put all my markdown into a docs folder and run sphinx-quickstart in there.

 The quick start utility will ask you some questions.
 Separate source and build directories (y/n) [n]: default hit enter